CCrocilla/horizon-shop/README.md

 #### The Products can be posted to Horizon Shop by the signed-in Admin and/or by the signed-in Customers (only Used Products) filling-in the Add Product or Sell Product Forms in the Products Sub-Section of My Horizon Shop Dashboard.
 #### Once posted, the Product are automatically displayed in the Products Pages and can be reviewed by all users.

-#### The visualization of the Products have been realized using a Django Template Tag For Loop that iterates on the Products Table in the Database based on the pre-set filters and displays the list of Products to the user.
+#### The visualization of the Products have been realized using a Django Template Tag For Loop that iterates on the Products Table in the Database based on the pre-set filters to displays the list of products to the user.

-#### By clicking on the Image or the Title of the Product the user can access the Product Details Information and this has been achive adding the slug in the url.
+#### By clicking on the Image or the Title of the Product the user can access the Product Details Information, this has been achive adding the slug in the url.

 - ### *__Cart__*:
 #### The Cart Page has Header and Footer consistent with the Home Page.
 Only Authenticated Users can add products in the Cart and display them.
 #### If the user is not logged in Horizon Shop a message is displayed in a modal with a button that redirect the user to the Sign In Page.
-The visualization of the modal has been achieved using Django Template Tags with an If Statement that check if the user is logged in.
+The visualization of the modal has been achieved using Django Template Tags with an If Statement that checks if the user is logged in.
 #### The user can access the Cart from every page of the website by clicking on the dedicated Cart icon on the Navbar.
 #### By using Context Processor (context_processors is a list of dotted Python paths to callable that are used to populate the context when a template is rendered with a request), it has been possible to calculate the cost of the Order and to display it in the Navbar on the Cart Button.
-This provide the user with an immediate idea of the purchase value.
+This provides the user with an immediate idea of the purchase value.
 #### Once the user enters in the Cart Page or Add a Product to the Cart, a new order is created in the database with a status *Billed* set to False, allowing the user to add multiple products to a single order number.
 A new order is created only after the previous order has changed status from Billed=False to Billed=True.
 This change of status is achieved only when the current order and the associated payment process is successfully completed.
 #### A "+" and "-" buttons are displayed for each product, to allow the user to adjust the desired quantity.
 #### A delete button is displayed for each product, to allow the user to remove the undesired item from the cart.